-The use of Solomon's Temple was very different.
+The use of Solomon's Temple was vastly different.
 In all other religions at the time, their temples were spectacles.
 The buildings were monuments to and of their gods.
 The public was invited into the sanctuary for annual events and ceremonies.
-The idol statues were believed to be conduits to their gods who were thought to have supernatural powers at their disposal as long as they said the right prayers, performed the right dances or rituals, or offered the right animal or human sacrifices or gave money in a way to get their gods to do as they demanded.
-All of the surrounding nations were controlled by superstitions and events, and if that coincided with their demands and prayers, sometimes such a nation would declare themselves rulers of the world and start wars to dominate others.
-This didn't happen with Israel.
+The idol statues were believed to be conduits to their gods who were thought to have supernatural powers at their disposal if they said the right prayers, performed the right dances or rituals, or offered the right animal or human sacrifices or gave money in a way to get their gods to do as they demanded.
+All the surrounding nations were controlled by superstitions and events, and if that coincided with their demands and prayers, sometimes such a nation would declare themselves rulers of the world and start wars to dominate others.
+This did not happen with Israel.
 It was mostly the unfaithful people who adopted superstition while the rest simply believed.

 The uses and functions of Solomon's Temple were quite different from other nations.

 Consider this.
 The inside walls of the temple were covered in gold.
 These walls were only seen by the priests.
 There were no guided tours, and visitors from other nations were never allowed to see the inside of any part of the temple for years.
-Most of the gold that was for public display was at King Solomon's palace and home.
-The throne and the steps up to it were all gold.
-(Did you know that when something is covered in gold, people become mesmerized, staring at it, and rarely bother to look at what is under it?
+Most of the gold that was something is covered in gold, people become mesmerized, staring at it, and rarely bother to look at what is under it?
 That is what we are about to do.)